 UPDATE: After posting this article “Is Vroom Legit,” Vroom’s Better Business Bureau certification received a “revoked” status and the BBB has given them an F rating.

 It’s the question I wanted to know before I bought from them, and if you’re looking to purchase a car, the question you want an answer to: Is Vroom legit?
-While it’s true they’re a real company that trades on the NASDAQ under VRM, their service is questionable at best, but only after you buy a car.
+While it’s true they’re a real company that trades on the NASDAQ under VRM, their service is questionable at best, but the problems only start after you buy.

 As I’ve discussed on my show, the online car buying concept excites me because it can disrupt the current process which I believe is terrible for customers.
 As an emerging Tech PR communications pro, all my customers fit this mold.
 They are working on big ideas that will change the world and disrupt the status quo.
 But in my experience, the only business Vroom will disrupt is their own.

 What I believe boils down to a major communication failure, will likely turn into a PR disaster if it hasn’t already.
 Customers are quick to forgive mistakes, but only when the company is quick to address the problems.
 I hope Vroom commits to this action soon.
 Until they do, I felt the right thing to do was to write down my experience as a PR pro and customer.

 Vroom does a great job on the sales side of things.
 They have a wide selection of vehicles and they’re all priced aggressively.
 A few dealers we looked at couldn’t even compete in price.

 If you create an account, Vroom goes as far to give you a follow-up call to help.
 If you call into their sales department, a real person answers in record time.
 They do know how to make a first impression for sure.
 After numerous web searches on the term “is vroom legit” seeing nothing of substance, we decided to buy, and that’s when things started to get weird.
 (I would later discover why there were no negative experiences online.)